appcircleio/appcircle-docusaurus/docs/store-submit/apple-app-store.md

 :::info

-Both App Store Connect and TestFlight use the same binary pool, so once you send a binary to any of the destinations, it can be used across App Store Connect for testing and app releases.;
+Both App Store Connect and TestFlight use the same binary pool, so once you send a binary to any of the destinations, it can be used across App Store Connect for testing and app releases.

 :::

-When you press the "Upload to App Store Connect" button, you will be prompted to select an authentication method: with an App Store Connect API Key or with an Apple Developer ID using an app-specific password.;
+When you press the "Upload to App Store Connect" button, you will be prompted to select an authentication method: with an App Store Connect API Key or with an Apple Developer ID using an app-specific password.

 When you select an option, if you don't have a previously saved API key or Apple ID, you will be prompted to add one.
 If you have saved keys or IDs, you can select them from the list.